-Taxable and Tax Free Income
+Taxable and Tax-Free Income

 You may be asking yourself some of these questions while preparing your tax return:

 - Do I have to claim my babysitting income on my tax return?
 See information on taxes and independent contractors.

 - What about the money I make from selling things online?
 Learn about capital gains and how selling a collectible may be taxable.

-Tax Free or Taxable Income?
+Tax-Free or Taxable Income?

-Take a look at this page.
-If you are not sure whether one or more of your income types are indeed tax free, please contact us
+if you are unsure whether one or more of your income types are tax-free.